pwmcintyre/valheim-aws/README.md

 # Valheim on AWS

-An AWS hosted Valheim game server
+An AWS hosted Valheim game server - with a focus on low-cost

-## Design
+## Storage

-Goal: simple / low-cost
+When not in use, game files live in version-enabled S3 is used for long-term storage.

+Non-current versions are deleted after 10 days.

-### Game Server
+## Game Server

 Runs on AWS ECS Fargate Spot instances using ephemeral storage.

 Game files are re/de-hydrated from S3 on startup/shutdown.

 If your spot instance is terminated — it takes about 3 minutes to restore (although I've never had this happen outside of testing), and unfortunately you get a new IP address.
 You shouldn't lose any data though, as the server performs a graceful shutdown and dehydrates your world onto S3.

-### Long-term storage

-Version-enabled S3 is used for long-term storage.

-Non-current versions are deleted after 10 days.

 ## Usage